Ascending chain conditions on right ideals of semigroups: Semigroups Satisfying ACCPR

 (3)$\Rightarrow$(1).
 We have that $S/A^r\cong B^r$ is a 0-direct union of completely 0-simple semigroups, and hence satisfies ACCPR by Corollary \ref{cor:minrightideals}.
-Therefore, to prove that $S$ satisfies ACCPR, by Corollary \ref{cor:idealext} it suffices to show that $A_S$ is noetherian.
-If $A_S=0$ then it is obviously noetherian.
-Otherwise, from the proof of Lemma \ref{lem:S=left_socle} we have that $A_S$ is the union of its principal subacts $\{a, 0\}, a\in A,$ and hence $A_S$ is noetherian by Corollary \ref{cor:simplesubacts}. \end{proof}
+Therefore, to prove that $S$ satisfies ACCPR, by Corollary \ref{cor:idealext} it suffices to show that $A^r_S$ is noetherian (as an $S$-act).
+If $A^r_S=0$ then it is obviously noetherian.
+Otherwise, by Lemma \ref{lem:S=left_socle}, we have that $A^r_S$ is the union of 0-simple subacts $\{a, 0\}$ ($a\in A^r_S$), and hence $A^r_S$ is noetherian by Corollary \ref{cor:simplesubacts}. \end{proof}